davidpuertolas/ai-video-editor-agent/README.md

 ## Demo Scope

-This is an public demo of Wands — it does **not include** the autonomous AI agent yet.
+This is an public demo of Wands — it does **not include** the autonomous AI agent (that is private😜).
 Instead, it simulates how a user would interact with Wands through prompts, offering a preview of the experience:

 Chat Mode: